RishuBurnwal/Explainable-Predictive-Maintenance-Model/FrontEnd/public/docs/FAQ.md

 4. **Check firewall:** Make sure ports aren't blocked

 ### Q: I see "Demo Mode" everywhere.
 Is this normal?
 **A:** Yes!
 When the backend isn't connected, the frontend automatically switches to demo mode with mock data.
 Start the backend to see real predictions.
+When sensors are active, you'll see "Connected - Using X Real Sensors" instead.

 ### Q: API requests are slow.
 How can I speed them up?
 **A:**